Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/deceptidice/rules/_index.md

 Gameplay happens in simultaneous rounds.

 First, all players divide their deck into **3 decks** ("3 dice") as fairly as possible, without looking.
+If playing with 3 players or fewer, everyone creates **4 decks** instead.

-Then, everyone simultaneously rolls their 3 dice.
+Then, everyone simultaneously rolls their dice.
 That is, shuffle every pile and secretly look at the card on top.

 @TODO: EXAMPLE IMAGE